UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Learning to distinguish between helpful automated utility notifications and high-pressure scam tactics allows you to manage your household securely.

 Utility companies are in the business of keeping your lights on and your water running, not cutting you off at a moment’s notice.
 They want to work collaboratively with you to resolve payment issues, not threaten or intimidate you.
-By recognizing the critical difference between a helpful notification and a high-pressure scam, you can confidently manage your household.
+By recognizing the critical difference between a helpful automated notification and a high-pressure scam tactic, you can confidently manage your household and make smart, eco-conscious choices without fear of manipulation.

 If you are in the process of setting up a new home, carefully review our moving resources to ensure you are contacting legitimate providers from day one.
-Please share this information with friends and family members, especially seniors who are frequently targeted by these aggressive tactics.
-A little knowledge goes a long way in keeping your home and finances permanently secure.
+Please share this information with friends and family members, especially seniors who are frequently targeted by these aggressive schemes.
+A little knowledge and preparation go a long way in keeping your home and finances permanently secure.

 Frequently Asked Questions About Utility Scams

-You can verify a call by hanging up and dialing the customer service number listed directly on your monthly paper bill.
-Real utility representatives will never be offended if you want to hang up and verify their identity through official channels.
+You can easily tell if a caller is legitimate by hanging up and dialing the official customer service number listed directly on your monthly paper bill.
+A real utility representative will encourage you to verify their identity and will never use high-pressure tactics or demand untraceable payments.

 How do scammers spoof utility caller ID numbers?